-To compare SAR systems designed to operate in different modes it is necessary to define parameters common to these systems; these are taken to be the swath width (50 km), the average power (100 W), and the 2-D resolution (5.6 m2); the later (product of range and azimuth resolution) affecting the processed range and Doppler bandwidth.
+To compare SAR systems designed to operate in different modes parameters common to these systems are defined and taken to be the swath width (50 km), the average power (100 W), and the 2-D resolution ( $5.6 \text{ m}^2$ ).
+The resulting instrument and operation parameters are listed in Table 1.